In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 Step 2 - Select Data Format

 - Choose the Data Format to use for this list.
-MA Professional will present only those data formats that have the same number of columns as the incoming data file.
+Communications Professional will present only those data formats that have the same number of columns as the incoming data file.
 See Data Formats to Upload Subscribers for more information.

 NOTE: The data format should have been created before uploading subscribers.
-MA Professional previews the data to help you to choose the appropriate data format.
+Communications Professional previews the data to help you to choose the appropriate data format.
 If the data format was not yet created, you can create one by selecting Create New (to learn how to create data formats, check out the link above).

 - Once the data format is selected, click Next.